 A young carer might ‘care’ in all sorts of ways, be it through personal care, help around the home, or by providing emotional support.

-No matter how big or small the caring role, we’re here to help.
+No matter your caring role, however big or small, we are here to help.

 Being a young carer can create barriers to friendship.
 Perhaps because of less time to socialise or because friends don’t understand what it is like to be a carer.
 Our groups allow young carers to meet people who understand their circumstances.

 We believe that confidence is a skill that comes with practice.
 It grows with nurture, encouragement and opportunities to try new things - our varied programme of activities does just this, helping young carers build self-reliance and inner-strength.